-The soil samples used in this study was taken from five different physical agricultural zones in Egypt with different fractions of sand, coarse silt, fine silt, coarse clay and fine clay.
-Concentration of chemical compounds in the investigated soil samples was determined by using set of chemical reactions and conventional methods.
+The soil samples used in this study was taken from five different physical agricultural zones in Egypt with different fractions of sand, coarse silt, fine silt, coarse clay and fine clay with different concentrations.
+Concentration of chemical compounds in the investigated soil samples was determined by using set of chemical reactions and conventional methods as listed in Table 1.
 WinXCOM program was applied for calculating the mass attenuation coefficients of soil samples (Gerward et al., 2004).
 The software can generate cross-sections and attenuation coefficients for elements, compounds or mixtures in the energy range between 1 keV and 100 GeV, in the form of total cross-sections and attenuation coefficients as well as partial cross-sections of the following processes: incoherent scattering, coherent scattering, photoelectric absorption and pair production in the field of the atomic nucleus and in the field of the atomic electrons.
-The program possesses a comprehensive database for all elements over a wide range of energies, constructed through the combination of photoelectric absorption, incoherent, coherent scattering, and pair production (nuclear and electric field) cross-sections.
-The partial and total mass interaction coefficients are also tabulated in the database.
-The photon attenuation coefficients ( $\mu/\rho$ ), $Z{eff}$ and $N{el}$ of all soil samples were calculated.
+The code possesses a comprehensive database for all elements over a wide range of energies, constructed through the combination of photoelectric absorption, incoherent, coherent scattering, and pair production (nuclear and electric field) crosssections.
+The partial and total mass interaction coefficients are also tabulated in the database of the code.
+The photon attenuation coefficients (μ/ρ), Z{eff} and N{el} of all soil samples were calculated.
 The result of total mass attenuation coefficients of soil sample is shown in

-Fig.1.
-The variation of $(\mu/\rho)$ is due to chemical composition of soil and the incident photon energy.
+99 Fig.1.
+The variation of (μ/ρ) is due to chemical composition of soil and the incident photon energy.